narenratan/Wilsonic-MTS-ESP/README.md

    cd Wilsonic-MTS-ESP
    ```

-2. Open the Wilsonic.jucer file in Projucer.
+2. Open the Wilsonic.jucer or WilsonicController.jucer file in Projucer.

 3. In Projucer, select your target IDE (Xcode for macOS or Visual Studio for Windows) and click "Save and Open in IDE".